-Something for your kids to dip their food in that actually counts as a veggie?!
-No added sugar?!
-Plus you can tweak it to suit your tastebuds?!
-Yup, it’s Homemade Ketchup.
+Homemade ketchup is something for your kids to dip their food into that actually counts as a veggie.
+With no added sugar!
+Plus you can tweak the recipe to suit your taste buds!

 Tell me your life is more exciting than mine.
 Please.
 So I can live vicariously through you.